-2.7.
-Derivative financial instruments designated as a fair-value or cash-flow hedge

-Changes in the fair value of derivatives that are designated and qualify as fair value hedges and that prove to be highly effective in relation to the hedged risk, are recorded in the Consolidated Statement of Recognized Income along with the corresponding change in fair value of the hedged asset or liability that is attributable to the specific hedged risk.
+2.7 Derivative financial instruments designated as a fair-value or cash-flow hedge hedged risk, are recorded in the Consolidated Statement of Recognized Income along with the corresponding change in fair value of the hedged asset or liability that is attributable to the specific hedged risk.
 The ineffective element of the hedge is charged directly to the Consolidated Statement of Recognized Income.